ljufa/rsplayer/docs/README.md

 - **DSD passthrough bypass**: DSP (parametric EQ, filters), loudness normalization, and resampling are all bypassed for DSD files (`.dsf`, `.dff`).
 DSD bitstreams are passed directly to the DAC without any signal processing.
 - **Radio streams**: Loudness normalization is not applied to internet radio streams — it requires pre-scanned file metadata.
 Seeking is not supported for streams.
 - **Unsupported formats**: Opus, WMA, WavPack, and TTA are not supported.
 - **Local Browser Playback**: In this mode the browser's native audio engine plays files directly.
 DSP, loudness normalization, resampling, visualization, and DSD playback are all unavailable — format support is limited to what the browser itself can decode.
+Podcast resume positions are not saved in this mode.
 - **Non-Linux builds**: On macOS and Windows, network share mounting, ALSA/PipeWire volume, IR remote, system poweroff/reboot, and firmware USB integration are unavailable.

 ## How does RSPlayer compare?